-The nail care we provide includes toenails being trimmed, filed, and sulci (sides) checked and cleared.
+The nail care we provide includes the toenails being trimmed, filed, and sulci (sides) checked and cleared.
 The soles of the feet are also checked for any other problems that may need our attention.
-The treatment is completed by hydrating the skin with our foot balm.
+The treatment is then completed by hydrating the skin with our foot balm.

 As nail care is an ongoing requirement and often needs to be done approximately every 6-8 weeks, we offer a reduced price for regular clinic visits.
 Please view our prices page for more details or call us to find out more.

 After having been closed for more than 2-months, we are back and open to treat all patients.
 Following the advice given by Public Health England, and guidelines issued by The College of Podiatry, we are now able to treat all patients that are deemed to be safe.
 Health and safety is paramount, so we have introduced extra measures within the clinic to protect everyone.
 Patients can find out more about the changes being implemented on our website under ‘Coronavirus (COVID-19) Clinic Policy & Procedure’.

 If you need to see a Podiatrist, please contact us and we will carry out a health check to confirm if we are able to offer you an appointment immediately.
 In the meantime, we are reviewing the situation on a daily basis, and will release updates on our website, by email and via our social media channels should the guidelines change again.